 I am a big fan of plain, unadulterated yogurt.
 In fact, I keep a large container of it in the fridge and often substitute a portion of yogurt in lieu of high fat ingredients in sauces requiring sour cream, butter or mayonnaise – its lovely tang often adds a refreshing dimension.
 I use it regularly in baking for the same reasons – plus it improves texture enormously.

 It just so happens that we have one of the best yogurts I have found right here in my own backyard.
 I love Nancy’s Yogurt beyond such elementary issues as great flavor and food value – it is fermented with natural probiotics (live organisms, not quick-fix chemicals).
 What I really appreciate about Nancy’s is its ability to maintain a lovely thickness that does not break down as readily as other supermarket varieties.

 Of course, I prefer supporting local producers, and since the creamery is located in Springfield, nothing could make me happier.
-What I didn’t know is the fascinating bit of colorful Oregon history behind Nancy’s Yogurt.
+What I didn’t know is the colorful Oregon history behind Nancy’s Yogurt.

 The Springfield Creamery was started in 1960 by a young hard working couple, Chuck and Sue Kesey, not so co-incidentally the brother of another local legend, Ken Kesey.
 The business shifted when an employee named Nancy shared her family’s yogurt making techniques.

 Although customers responded and demand for Nancy’s yogurt grew, it was slow going.
 In 1972, a bit of promotional wizardry in the form of a Grateful Dead benefit concert attended by 20,000 devotees saved Nancy’s Yogurt from near extinction.
 The movie, Sunshine Daydream is a record of this seismic event.